laurenpenn/Website/plugins/jetpack/readme.txt

 3. Subscriptions widget.
 4. Gravatar Hovercards settings.
 5. Spelling and Grammar demo.
+6. Gallery Carousel.
+7. CSS Editor

 == Changelog ==

+= 1.7 =
+* Enhancement: CSS Editor: Customize your site's design without modifying your theme.
+* Enhancement: Comments: Submit the comment within the iframe.
+No more full page load to jetpack.wordpress.com.
+* Enhancement: Sharing: Share counts for Twitter, Facebook, LinkedIn
+* Enhancement: Sharing: Improve styling
+* Enhancement: Sharing: Add support for ReCaptcha
+* Enhancement: Sharing: Better extensability through filters
+* Enhancement: Widgets: Twitter: Attempt to reduce errors by storing a long lasting copy of the data.
+Thanks, kareldonk :)
+* Regression Fix: Sharing: Properly store and display the sharing label option's default value.
+* Bug Fix: Contact Form: remove worse-than-useless nonce.
+* Bug Fix: Subscriptions: remove worse-than-useless nonce.
+* Bug Fix: Sharing: Don't show sharing buttons twice on attachment pages.
+* Bug Fix: Sharing: Increase width of Spanish Like button for Facebook.
+* Bug Fix: Sharing: Use the correct URL to the throbber.
+* Bug Fix: Stats: Fix notice about undefined variable $alt
+* Bug Fix: Subscriptions: Make Subscriptions module obey the settings of the Settngs -> Discussion checkboxes for Follow Blog/Comments
+* Bug Fix: Shortcodes: VideoPress: Compatibility with the latest version of VideoPress
+* Bug Fix: Shortcodes: Audio: Include JS File for HTML5 audio player
+* Bug Fix: Hovercards: Improve cache handling.
+* Bug Fix: Widgets: Gravatar Profle: Correctly display service icons in edge cases.
+* Bug Fix: Widgets: Gravatar Profle: Prevent ugly "flash" of too-large image when page first loads on some sites
+* Bug Fix: Carousel: CSS Compatibility with more themes.

+= 1.6.1 =
+* Bug Fix: Prevent Fatal error under certain conditions in sharing module
+* Bug Fix: Add cachebuster to sharing.css
+* Bug Fix: Disable via for Twitter until more robust code is in place

+= 1.6 =
+* Enhancement: Carousel: Better image resolution selection based on available width/height.
+* Enhancement: Carousel: Load image caption, metadata, comments, et alii when a slide is clicked to switch to instead of waiting.
+* Enhancement: Carousel: Added a "Comment" button and handling to scroll to and focus on comment textarea.
+* Enhancement: Widgets: Facebook Likebox now supports a height parameter and a better width parameter.
+* Enhancement: Widgets: Better feedback when widgets are not set up properly.
+* Enhancement: Shortcodes: Google Maps shortcode now supports percentages in the width.
+* Enhancement: Shortcodes: Update Polldaddy shortcode for more efficient Javascript libraries.
+* Enhancement: Shortcodes: Youtube shortcode now has playlist support.
+* Enhancement: Add Gravatar Profile widget.
+* Enhancement: Update Sharedaddy to latest version, including Pinterest support.
+* Enhancement: Retinize Jetpack and much of WordPress.
+* Bug Fix: Shortcodes: Fix Audio shortcode color parameter and rename encoding function.
+* Bug Fix: Shortcodes: Don't output HTML 5 version of the Audio shortcode because of a bug with Google Reader.
+* Bug Fix: Jetpack Comments: Don't overlead the addComments object if it doesn't exist.
+Fixes spacing issue with comment form.
+* Bug Fix: Contact Form: If send_to_editor() exists, use it.
+Fixes an IE9 text area issue.

+= 1.5 =
+* Enhancement: Add Gallery Carousel feature
+* Note: the Carousel module bundles http://fgnass.github.com/spin.js/ (MIT license)

+= 1.4.2 =
+* Bug Fix: Jetpack Comments: Add alternative Javascript event listener for Internet 8 users.
+* Enhancement: Remove more PHP 4 backwards-compatible code (WordPress andJetpack only support PHP 5).
+* Enhancement: Remove more WordPress 3.1 and under backwards-compatible code.

+= 1.4.1 =
+* Bug Fix: Jetpack Comments / Subscriptions: Add checkboxes and logic control for the Subscription checkboxes.

+= 1.4 =
+* Enhancement: Add Jetpack Comments feature.
+* Bug Fix: Sharing: Make the sharing_label translatable.
+* Bug Fix: Sharing: Fixed the file type on the LinkedIn graphic.
+* Bug Fix: Sharing: Fixes for the Faceboox Like button language locales.
+* Bug Fix: Sharing: Updates for the "more" button when used with touch screen devices.
+* Bug Fix: Sharing: Properly scope the More button so that multiple More buttons on a page behave properly.
+* Bug Fix: Shortcodes: Update the YouTube and Audio shortcodes to better handle spaces in the URLs.
+* Bug Fix: Shortcodes: Make the YouTube shortcode respect embed settings in Settings -> Media when appropriate.
+* Bug Fix: Shortcodes: Removed the Slide.com shortcode; Slide.com no longer exists.
+* Bug Fix: Shortcodes: Match both http and https links in the [googlemaps] shortcode.
+* Bug Fix: After the Deadline: Code clean up and removal of inconsistencies.

 = 1.3.4 =
 * Bug Fix: Revert changes to the top level menu that are causing problems.